ImOlli/go-lcu/README.md

 ### Create Proxy

 If you don't want to use SSL and import the self-signed certificate of the league client you can use the proxy method to create a reverse proxy.
+The proxy also automatically adds the authentication header, so you don't have to add it yourself.
 This proxy runs then under http and the specified hostname.

 ```go
 package main